 Sometimes we organize team barbeques and simple office gatherings where we call and invite everyone to come to the office.
-Sometimes we go for longer and more engaging team gatherings where we travel to some location and work and enjoy time together.
+Sometimes we go for longer and more engaging team gatherings where we travel to some location, work, and enjoy time together.

 But sometimes, you can’t meet with everyone, so we resort to virtual coffees.
 We experimented with that during COVID-19 lockdowns.
 Here are some of our tips for COVID-19 and remote working.

-We’d all jump on a video call, Google Meet, turn on our cameras, and have some time together.
+We’d all jump on a video call, Google Meet, turn on our cameras, and spend time together.
 People would tell some jokes and share their experiences, and we even organized some game nights where we’d play together.
 For example, the online version of Pictionary can be extremely funny!

-One of the main reasons why we wanted to embrace the remote-first idea was the ability to hire people regardless of their location.
+One of the main reasons we wanted to embrace the remote-first idea was the ability to hire people regardless of location.